 Individuals can independently book trekking permits by applying directly to UWA via Email and Telephone obtainable from their website.
 This option however requires a lot of patience since it turns out a frustration to many.
 If you are buying gorilla tracking permits directly from UWA, you will need to send them the bank payment confirmation email.

-The best and simple way to successfully obtaining your permit is to use a Ugandan Tour Operator that is a member of the Association of Uganda Tour Operators (AUTO).
+The best and simple way to successfully obtaining your permit is to use a Ugandan Tour Operator that is a member of the Association of Uganda Tour Operators (AUTO) such as us.
 There are over a thousand Tour Companies operating in Uganda but many of them being Briefcase companies.
 A fraction of those is officially recognized partners in the Marketing and Sales of Gorilla Permits.

 There is a secrete here – it is a deliberate policy to protect and promote Uganda Tour Operators.
 Thus you can only easily acquire gorilla permits through a local Tour Operator plus it even makes work a lot easy for them.
 Also, since most Tour Operators in country are usually based in Kampala, it is easy for them to buy permits and follow them up.

-Besides, after going through the hassle sending the payments directly to UWA, there is no method of issuing the permits by Email – meaning you need to send someone else to fetch the permits on your behalf that’s if you are not planning a day in Kampala to collect them yourself.
+Besides, after going through the hassle sending the payments directly to UWA, there is no method of issuing the permits by Email – meaning you need to authorise someone else to fetch the permits on your behalf that’s if you cannot collect them yourself a day before you drive to Bwindi.

 Additionally, UWA introduced an Online Permits Booking System and this has intermittently been in existence and accessible by exclusively Local Tour Operators.
 They are able to check availability, temporarily block permits for their clients and eventually effect payment.
 That being said, starting July 1, 2020, 80% of Permits will be allocated to registered AUTO members, 20% will go to the general public and freelance operators.
 An e-system will be in place for Tour Operator with online payment options.